HatchApps/xavier-help/insights.md

 the last 6 months.

 ### Pensions Status
-This check balances manual journals against detected payments with Net Wages account codes, to ensure that it reconciles to 0 or the balance is as expected.
+This check balances manual journals against detected payments with Pensions account codes, to ensure that it reconciles to 0 or the balance is as expected.

 You can change the account codes used by clicking the small cog next to the card title.
 Expanding the card shows a chart